 - Private Pilot Licence (aeroplane);

-- Private Pilot Licence (helicopter);
+- Private Pilot Licence (helicopter).

 Licences are issued within the Overseas Territories only to holders of appropriate licences issued by other International Civil Aviation Organisation Contracting States.
 Contact the relevant Overseas Territory Civil Aviation Department to find out which licences are issued.